StudioZeroZero/Twice-Monitor/README.md

-# :heartpulse:Twice-Monitor:heartpulse:
-A dedicated, low-profile ambient display system designed for seamless high-quality media integration.
+# 💓 Twice-Monitor 💓 A dedicated ambient media portal designed for seamless, high-quality content integration.

-AKA a device to automatically play my favorite variety show TTT (TIME TO TWICE) in the background :D

-## About Me
+The Twice-Monitor is an "ambient display" engineered to bring intentionality to desk and wall setups.
+Originally developed to automate the viewing experience of variety shows like Time to Twice, the device functions as a standalone, low-profile kiosk that autoplays curated media the moment it powers on.

+## Why Did I Make This?

 Hi!
-I'm surprised you found this, my name is Amit and I started this project because I am going to my very first TWICE concert in March and am so excited- but my room doesn't reflect that interest!
-They say your room should is a reflection of who you are, and so my idea was to have a piece of digital decoration that could show off anything I've been interested in :D
+I'm surprised you found this, my name is Amit and I started this project because I am going to my very first TWICE concert in March and am so excited- but my room really doesn't reflect that interest!
+They say your room should is a reflection of who you are, and so I had this idea to have this digital decoration that could show off anything I've been interested in :D

-It was much more difficult than I imagined to find the resources need to complete this project, but it's been so much fun having this little device accomany me while I work.
-And so- I want this page to be an all-in-one stop for anyone else wanting to make something like this (or a reminder for myself when I forget how I did any of this xD).
-To do so, I will be including everything- from things like purchasing the materials and programming, to wiring diagrams and 3D printing.
+It took over a month to find the resources/non-retired drivers needed to complete this project, but now I get to enjoy having this little device with me while I work.
+While I love the device, it really shouldn't have taken that long to make.
+And so- I want this page to be an all-in-one stop for dedicated customizable screens on a budget.
+To do so, I will be including everything I worked on for this project- from things like purchasing the materials and programming, to wiring diagrams and 3D printing.

 ## **Key Features:**
 - Kiosk-Mode Automation: Custom-configured Linux environment that bypasses the desktop GUI to launch directly into a Chromium-based kiosk mode for zero-latency interaction.